jenni-westoby/Julia_GPU_examples/docs/src/Vector_dot_product.md

 end
 ```

-And that's it!
+And that is it!
 We have made it through the kernel.
 Now all we have to do is run the kernel on a GPU:

 ```
 function main()